AltspaceVR/AltspaceSDK-wiki/Setup-Guide.md

  OSX: [OSX Debugger]
  Win: [Windows Debugger]

- > On OSX: Note that you cannot rename it from Debugger.app after you extract it, or it won't run due to legacy .app bundle structure -- it needs an Info.plist with metadata.
+ > OSX: Note that you cannot rename it from Debugger.app after you extract it, or it won't run due to legacy .app bundle structure -- it needs an Info.plist with metadata.
 2. Run the debugger and **click `GO`**
 3. Find your test example in the list